shrinerb/shrine-fog/README.md

 )
 ```

+If both `:cache` and `:store` are a Fog storage, the uploaded file is copied
+over to `:store` instead of reuploaded.

 ## S3 or Filesystem

 If you want to store your files to Amazon S3 or the filesystem, you should use